Working Together

 Resources

-In 2019, we're calling on the OGP community to be intentional, strategic, and ambitious in how we bring women and girls into the co-creation process and implementation of commitments.
-Advance women’s participation in open government and expand gender commitments with these actions.
+A guide for the OGP community to be more intentional, strategic, and ambitious in how we bring women, girls, and gender diverse perspectives into the co-creation process and implementation of commitments.

 The Feminist Open Government Initiative aims to use research and action to encourage governments and civil society to champion new initiatives leading to gender advancements in open government.